 Down and in one-touch calls, like down and in calls, are as useful as the positioning of the barrier.
-Yet again this strategy is perfect for the chartist who wants to take a position based on a support level being touched, holding and bouncing back up to a particular level.
+Yet again this strategy is perfect for the chartist who wants to take a position based on a support level being touched, holding, and bouncing back up to a particular level.

 On offer in this section are examples using the US 10 Yr Treasury Note future.
-In the first illustration (Fig.1) the example is of down and in one-touch calls with barrier at 129.08 and strike at 130.00.
-The knock-in profile (black) shows the Notes must fall to touch the barrier at 129.08 at which point the strategy transforms into a one-touch call option (red) with strike at 130.00.
+In the first illustration (Fig.1) the example is of down and in one-touch calls with a barrier at 129.08 and strike at 130.00.
+The knock-in profile (black) shows the Notes must fall to touch the barrier at 129.08 at which point the strategy transforms into a one-touch call option (red) with a strike at 130.00.
 If the Notes do not touch the barrier by expiry the strategy settles at zero.

 The knock-in and the one-touch call profiles intersect at the barrier.
 If the barrier is pitched at a major level of support it provides a compelling instrument for chartists to back their view that the level will hold and the underlying bounce off it.
-In this instance the chartist is invited to speculate on whether the Notes will bounce ¾ point to hit the strike at 130.00.
+In this instance, the chartist is invited to speculate on whether the Notes will bounce ¾ point to hit the strike at 130.00.

 Figure 2 shows down and in one-touch calls with 2, 4 and 10 days to expiry and 10% implied volatility.
-Even with just two days to expiry the knock-in at the strike is worth 11.78 offering a return of nearly 750% should the Notes fall and bounce ¾ point in 2-days.
+Even with just two days to expiry, the knock-in at the strike is worth 11.78 offering a return of nearly 750% should the Notes fall and bounce ¾ point in 2-days.
 As the time to expiry increases to 4 days and 10 days at the Notes level of 130.00 the knock-in increases in value to 26.8 and 48.2 decreasing the returns to 273% and 107% respectively.
-In effect the 10-day profile is suggesting that it is just short of Evens-money probability that the Notes will travel down to 129.08 and subsequently trade back up at 130.00 in the next 10-days.
+In effect, the 10-day profile is suggesting that it is just short of the Evens-money probability that the Notes will travel down to 129.08 and subsequently trade back up at 130.00 in the next 10-days.

 The attraction of this strategy to the chartist who believes that the Notes 129.08 level is a critical support level is the return on offer when the time to expiry is running down.
-With 10 days to expiry a 107% return might seem a good bet itself since at 10% volatility a daily price range of a point is hardly pushing things.
+With 10 days to expiry, a 107% return might seem a good bet itself since at 10% volatility a daily price range of a point is hardly pushing things.

 Figure 3 illustrates the same down and in one-touch calls but over a range of implied volatilities, the time to expiry fixed at 2 days.
 An out-of-the-money one-touch call nearly always1 has positive vega meaning that an increase in volatility increases the value of the one-touch call which in turn demands an increase in value of the knock-in which has to intercept the one-touch at the barrier; the barrier also has a greater chance of being touched with higher volatility.
-This can be contrasted with the down and out one-touch call where a higher volatility increases the chance of the one-touch call being knocked-out and settling at zero.
+This can be contrasted with the down and out one-touch call where higher volatility increases the chance of the one-touch call being knocked-out and settling at zero.

 The advantages to the chartist are: